-- 6.5.1 The fire protection of berth-connected ships used as floating hotels, hostels, offices and restaurants shall be designed depending on the number of residents or persons who sojourn therein during working hours: - .1 up to 60 persons equivalent to that of cargo ships of more than 500 gross tonnage; - .2 from 60 up to 200 persons equivalent to that of passenger ships carrying not more than 36 passengers; - .3 more than 240 persons equivalent to that of passenger ships carrying more than 36 passengers. - 6.5.2 The fire protection of floating docks, cranes, power plants, workshops, warehouses and other ships not specified in 6.5.1 shall be equivalent to that of cargo ships of more than 500 gross tonnage.
+- 6.5.1 The fire protection of berth-connected (non-self-propelled) ships used as floating hotels, hostels, offices, and restaurants, museums, etc. shall be designed depending on the number of residents or persons who sojourn therein during working hours: - .1 up to 60 persons equivalent to that of cargo ships of more than 500 gross tonnage: - .2 from 60 up to 240 persons equivalent to that of passenger ships carrying not more than 36 passengers; - .3 more than 240 persons equivalent to that of passenger ships carrying more than 36 passengers.